danja/postcraft/danny.ayers.name/content-raw/markor-docs/------ARTICLE-BITS------/---pivot-methodology.md

 Exploit impulses (check for similar things in neurodiversity literature)

+Spikes are good, but a mechanism is needed to avoid rabbit holes/tar pits.
+Pre-determined timed deadlines, evaluation metrics.

 The pivot system is an agency, a cooperating community of agents to help get things done

 ---